Research

 WORK IN PROGRESS

-“Adam Smith Meets George Orwell: Markets, Antitrust, and the Politics of Language” (working paper)
+“Adam Smith Meets George Orwell: Markets, Antitrust, and the Politics of Language” (working paper, email for latest draft)

-“International Banking Crises and Authoritarian Sovereign Default: A Democratic Advantage?” (working paper)
+“International Banking Crises and Authoritarian Sovereign Default: A Democratic Advantage?” (working paper, email for latest draft)